jamesfricker/bobcat-sdk/examples/README.md

 Tiny collection of examples of bobcat-sdk, including some testing to spot codesize increase between releases.
 Examples that are equivalent to the reference examples must be functionally identical.
-These are here for a comparison of the code profile of these examples, as thye don't need the allocator to be used, like the tests.
+These are here for a comparison of the code profile of these examples, as they don't need the allocator to be used, like the tests.

 It's better to check e2e-tests for a better example of everything available with this sdk.
 Compilation of these examples must be done from the directories of each project.